Bond Market: Meaning

-As there are many indices in the Stock Exchange, tracking different components, there are also Bond Indices, tracking both the government and corporate bonds.
-These Indices continuously tracks the performance of these bonds and fluctuates accordingly.
+As there are many indices in the Stock Exchange tracking different components, there are also Bond Indices tracking both the government and corporate bonds.
+These Indices continuously track the performance of these bonds and fluctuate accordingly.

 Bond Market Vs Stock Market